dipreez/OSS-Project-Team6/README.md

 This is the page that appears when you click '검색' in the navigation bar.
 Here, you can select the category of restaurants you want and click the Search button to find the restaurants that correspond to the category.
 You can also randomly select one of the restaurants in the category by clicking the "랜덤추첨".
 The above shows a simple example of search and random recommendation results.

+## API reference

+The 'map.html' was developed using Maps JavaScript API.
+Visit [here](https://cloud.google.com/maps-platform/) for more information.

 ## Code of Conduct

 This project has adopted the Contributor Covenant Code of Conduct.
 For more information refer to the CODE_OF_CONDUCT.md file in the repository.